uscdev/shib-service/README.md

 docker stack deploy --compose-file docker-compose.yml app-name
 ````

+4. Bring up the sample web page: [http://localhost]

-4. For production deployments, create a new shib key and mount the
+5. For production deployments, create a new shib key and mount the
 appropriate shib conf files in the ````/etc/shibboleth```` directory.

 Note: For microservice implementations,